awsdocs/aws-net-developer-guide/doc_source/dynamodb-session-net-sdk.md

 The AWS SDK for \.NET includes `AWS.SessionProvider.dll`, which contains an ASP\.NET session state provider\.
 It also includes the *AmazonDynamoDBSessionProviderSample* sample, which demonstrates how to use Amazon DynamoDB as a session state provider\.

-For more information about using session state with ASP\.NET applications, go to the [MSDN documentation](http://msdn.microsoft.com/en-us/library/ms178581.aspx)\.
+For more information about using session state with ASP\.NET applications, go to the [Microsoft documentation](https://docs.microsoft.com/en-us/previous-versions/ms178581(v=vs.140))\.

 ## Create the *ASP\.NET\_SessionState* Table<a name="asdf"></a>